RobbeHeirman/GildedRose-Conundra/PLAN.md

 - We select our strategies in ever iteration.
 While those can actually be selected once.
 DONE
 - Our logic has been split out but all our tests still test the Gilded Rose.
 They should be moved to there own units.
 DONE
 - The pre-conditions of the item is tightly coupled with the GildedRose and should be moved.
 DONE
-- Don't forget to implement the new request :P
+- Don't forget to implement the new request :P Done
+- Document public functions